 The International Council includes:

-Avril Joffe, Johannesburg, South Africa - Head of the Cultural Policy and Management Department at the Wits School of Arts, University of the Witwatersrand in Johannesburg.
 Avril is an economic sociologist with experience in the field of cultural policy, culture and development and the cultural economy specializing in mapping and measurement, programme design, implementation, stakeholder relations and evaluation.
+She is currently Head of the Cultural Policy and Management Department at the Wits School of Arts, University of the Witwatersrand in Johannesburg.

-Bernd Fesel, Cologne Area, Germany - Since 2009, Bernd has served as senior advisor at the European Capital of Culture RUHR.2010, and since 2011 at the european centre for creative economy (ecce) in Dortmund.
+Since 2009, Bernd has served as senior advisor at the European Capital of Culture RUHR.
+2010, and since 2011 at the european centre for creative economy (ecce) in Dortmund.
 In 2011, he was elected chairman of the European Creative Business Network (ECBN) foundation in Rotterdam.

-Diana Marcela Rey Vásque, based in Montreal, Canada - Diana dedicates her efforts to demonstrate the social and economic contribution of cultural expressions in people's lives.
-Over the past 15 years, she has coordinated several non-profit and cooperation programs for the Latin American countries, established bridges between the public and private cultural sector, and shared her knowledge about the creative ecosystem as a university professor.
+Diana dedicates her efforts to demonstrate the social and economic contribution of cultural expressions in people's lives.
+Over the past 15 years, she has coordinated several non-profit and cooperation programmes for the Latin American countries, established bridges between the public and private cultural sector, and shared her knowledge about the creative ecosystem as a university professor.

-Yan Mei, Beijing, China - Yan advises major global corporations with a particular focus on public affairs, government engagement, mergers & acquisitions, corporate reputation management, as well as crisis and issues management.
-She provides counsel to senior management of foreign companies as they position their organizations in China and leaders of Chinese companies going global.
+Yan advises major global corporations with a particular focus on public affairs, government engagement, mergers and acquisitions, corporate reputation management, as well as crisis and issues management.
+She provides counsel to senior management of foreign companies as they position their organisations in China and leaders of Chinese companies going global.

 For more information or for any questions about our International Council, please get in touch with Georgina Innes at Georgina.Innes@britishcouncil.org.